cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 ---

 As you can see, the production stage is only three lines.
-If you built:

-* With Debian, the image should be about 90 MB.
+* If you built with Debian, the image should be about 90 MB.
-* With Alpine, the image should be about 20 MB.
+* If you built with Alpine, the image should be about 20 MB.

 Now run it: